timscodebase/trumptalk4547/src/posts/second-former-and-future-Predident-of-the-usa.md

 ---
-title: The First Former and Future President of The United States - Donald J. Trump
+title: The Second Former and Future President of The United States - Donald J. Trump
-description: History is being written in the US ad we are on the cusp of re-electing Donald J. Trump the first former and future President of The United States.
+description: History is being written in the US and we are on the cusp of re-electing Donald J. Trump the second former and future President of The United States.
 date: '2024-11-05'
 image: 'https://res.cloudinary.com/tithos/image/upload/f_auto,q_auto:eco/v1730790237/Donald_Trump_July_2016_Getty_Images_ecwnh8.avif'
 categories: